SAP/openui5-docs/docs/Semantic_Page_(sap.m)_4a97a07.md

 -   `customShareMenuContent`
 -   `content` - for content in the body of the page

+The ordering logic of custom and semantic content is as follows from left to right:

+-   Left area:

--   -   `messagesIndicator`
+    -   `messagesIndicator`

     -   `draftIndicator`

+-   Right area:

--   -   `mainAction`
+    -   `mainAction`

     -   Semantic text-only buttons, such as `deleteAction`, `positiveAction`, and `negativeAction`

     -   Custom content that the app fully controls with no automatic reordering

     -   Semantic icon-only buttons, such as `favoriteAction`, and `flagAction`

 ![](loio4c04af6e10994ad1bce73d02630fe957_HiRes.png)